K-PK66/HSBCLRNEXP/Neueda Core Tech Training/HTML & js.md

 </html>
 ```

+> `POST` request should use `fetch` with clarification of its type in avoidance of being mistaken as `GET`.

-The page `localhost:3000`, up to now, will be able to add new user to the list of users we fetched in the previous chapter.
+Now combine both `GET` and `POST` functions together as [a single file](https://github.com/K-PK66/HSBCLRNEXP/raw/refs/heads/main/Neueda%20Core%20Tech%20Training/OFLLRNEXPSMPL/rest_api_demo/public/index.html).
+The page `localhost:3000`, up to now, will be able to add new user to the list of users we fetched in the previous chapter and will have been capable of displaying the live update.

 > **Practice:**
 >